Proxy locations

 Setting up Web Scraper API

-1. Register, or if you already have an account, log in to the dashboard.
+1. Register or log in to the dashboard if you already have an account.

-2. After selecting a free trial or subscription plan, a pop-up window will appear, asking to create an API user.
+2. After selecting a free trial or a subscription plan, a pop-up window will appear, asking to create an API user.
 Think of a username and password and create an API user.
+Store them in a safe and easily accessible location, as they’re crucial for user authentication in all scraping tasks.

-3. You'll see a following pop-up with a test query for scraping sandbox.oxylabs.io/products.
-To test, copy the provided code to your terminal, insert your API user credentials, and run the query.
+3. You'll see a pop-up with three tabs for Amazon, Google, and Other websites, each containing a cURL test query.
+To test, copy the provided code to your terminal, Postman, or any other setup, insert your API user credentials, and run the query.
+Here’s the code using the universal source for scraping sandbox.oxylabs.io/products:

 cURL code sample for testing